pratyayj/nodejs-codedeploy-demo/README.md

 - nodejs
 - javascript
 products:
-- azure
+- aws
-- azure-app-service
+- aws codedeploy
-description: "This sample demonstrates a tiny Hello World Node.js app for Azure App Service."
+description: "This sample, originally from Microsoft Open Source,  demonstrates a tiny Hello World Node.js app deployed to an EC2 instance on AWS using CodeDeploy."
 ---

-# Node.js Hello World

-This sample demonstrates a tiny Hello World node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).

-## Contributing

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.